Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 Pricing:

-- Free for all tracking and budgeting tools
+- Free for all budgeting and tracking tools

 Pros:

-- Investment fee analyzer saves users real money
+- Their investment fee detector actually saves money

 Cons:

-Personal Capital/Empower is the right choice if you're a beginner who already has investments to track — or wants to start thinking seriously about retirement.
-Pure budgeters will find it less satisfying than YNAB.
+Personal Capital/Empower wins if you're a beginner who already has investments to monitor—or if you're thinking seriously about retirement.
+Pure budgeters will probably prefer YNAB.

 4. Quicken — Best for Desktop Power Users